shayanfpg9/auto-slider/README.md

 ## Adding slide

-add file into poster folder with this name format `yyyy-mm-dd-hhmm-yyyy-mm-dd-hhmm`
+add file into posters folder with this name format `yyyy-mm-dd-hhmm-yyyy-mm-dd-hhmm`

 the first date is the start time of the event and the second date is the end time of the event